Studentship | Decoding the mechanism and function of UFMylation in ER Quality Control

 The goal of this project is to define how ribosomes get UFMylated upon stalling and to investigate the mechanisms and function of ribosome UFMylation.
 This project will build on our recent unpublished work, and we are looking for curious and creative students to work at the frontier of an exciting new field.
 What makes this project especially exciting is its potential to reveal a fundamental pathway responsible for quality control and homeostasis at the ER, the disruption of which causes disease.

-You will get the opportunity to learn and employ a wide array of scientific techniques, including quantitative proteomics, genome wide CRISPR screens, cell biology, biochemistry, and single cell analyses.
+You will get the opportunity to learn and employ a wide array of scientific techniques, including quantitative proteomics, genome wide CRISPR screens, cell biology, biochemistry, structural biology and single cell analyses.
 While working on an independent project, you will benefit from working closely with experienced lab members.
 If you are driven by curiosity and a desire to explore the uncharted territories of cellular biology, we invite you to apply.

 References

-1. Peter, JJ et al. (2022) A non-canonical scaffold-type E3 ligase complex mediates protein UFMylation.
+2. Peter, JJ et al. (2022) A non-canonical scaffold-type E3 ligase complex mediates protein UFMylation.
 EMBO J.

 3. Millrine D, Peter JJ and Kulathu Y. (2023).
 A guide to UFMylation, an emerging posttranslational modification.
 FEBS J.